secondo-database/secondo/Algebras/HadoopParallel/README.txt

 2.4 ffeed Operator

-The ~ffeed~ operator is used to import the files produced by ~fconsume~ and ~fdistribute~ operators, back into the Secondo database again.
+The ~ffeed~ operator is used to import the files produced by ~fconsume~ and ~fdistribute~ operators back into the Secondo database again.
 The syntax of the ~ffeed~ is:

 ----
 fileName
 x filePath x [rowNum] x [colNum]                ;
 x [typeNodeIndex]                               ;
-x [producerIndex x targetIndex x attemptTimes]  ;
+x [producerIndex x targetIndex x attemptTimes]
 ->stream(tuple(...))
 ----

-The type of the output tuple stream is set by reading the nested-list in the type file, which is named as *fileName\_type*.
+The type of the output tuple stream is set by reading the nested-list in the type file, which is named *fileName\_type*.
-The data of the tuples are read from the binary data file, and it feed in only one data file each time.
+The data of the tuples are read from the binary data file, and it feeds in only one data file each time.
-If the optional parameters rowNum or colNum is defined, then the data file's name is composed by these parameters.
+If the optional parameters rowNum or colNum are defined, then the data file's name is composed by these parameters.
 If the filePath is empty, Secondo will search both type and data files in the default file path.

-Similar as the above operators, ~ffeed~ also offers some other groups optional parameter for feeding files from other machines, parameters belong to different groups are divided by semicolons, if the user doesn't need the remote-feed functions, then he don't have to set any other parameters, but still need to write two semicolons to denote the empty parameters.
-E.g.m a query like:
+Similar as the above operators, ~ffeed~ also offers some other groups of optional parameter for feeding files from other machines.
+Parameters belonging to different groups are divided by semicolons.
+If the user doesn't need the remote-feed functions, then he doesn't have to set any other parameters, but still needs to write two semicolons to denote the empty parameters.
+E.g. a query like:

 ----
   query "PLZFILE" ffeed['';;] count